BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 instead of making Strikes.
 Choose one enemy model in the

-Fight â€” both Bill and the chosen model roll a D6 and add their
+Fight — both Bill and the chosen model roll a D6 and add their

 respective Strength values.
-If Bill rolls higher, the victim suffers a number of Wounds equal to the difference â€” each of which may be prevented by a Fate point in the usual way.
+If Bill rolls higher, the victim suffers a number of Wounds equal to the difference — each of which may be prevented by a Fate point in the usual way.
 Regardless of who rolls higher, the victim Backs Away as normal.

 **BERT THE TROLL**

 **130 POINTS**

-**TROLL, MONSTER, INFANTRY, HERO â€” HERO OF FORTITUDE**
+**TROLL, MONSTER, INFANTRY, HERO — HERO OF FORTITUDE**

 Mv F S D A W C